 Freezer: I don't recommend freezing this pasta, especially since it contains heavy cream.

-Reheat: Warm in the oven, covered, at 350F, or reheat in the microwave.
+Reheat: Warm in the oven, covered, or reheat in the microwave.
+If you have leftover cream, add a splash of it to the pasta before reheating.

 Ingredients